danieljbrooks/danieljbrooks.github.io/README.md

-## Homepage - Daniel J. Brooks
+## Personal and Professional Website - danieljbrooks.com

-This is my personal and professional website, built with the Bootstrap "Modern Business" template and hosted with Github Pages.
+This is my personal and professional website, built using Bootstrap and hosted with Github Pages.

+The site describes my research interests, projects, blog, and contact information.

 Check it out here: http://danieljbrooks.com.

 ## Copyright and License